-It is the responsibility of the event organiser to submit a referral to the Senior Management Team.
-Where there are Prevent Related concerns the submission shall be sent to the Prevent Lead.
+It is the responsibility of the event organiser to refer the External Speaker Submission form to the Director of Creative Industry Development.
+Where there are Prevent Related concerns the submission form shall be also sent to the ACM Prevent Lead.
+The ACM Prevent Lead will seek advice from the Regional Prevent Coordinator before reaching any decision.

-Process for Assessment and Referral.
+Process for Assessment and Referral

-2.15 The event organiser should use the External / Guest Speaker form to detail the event and review potential risk.
-In the case of referral the form should be submitted to relevant staff together with any other information as available.
+2.15 The event organiser should use the External Speaker Submission Form to detail the event and review potential risk.
+In the case of referral the form should be submitted to the Director of Creative Industry Development and ACM Prevent Duty Lead with any other information as available.
 Where appropriate ACM will seek the advice of external agencies as to whether a particular event should take place.